-LSCE is an experiential learning, writing-intensive community engagement program that includes both theoretical and practical work.
+GSL, formerly known as Learning, Sustainability, and Community Engagement (LSCE), is an experiential learning, writing-intensive community engagement program that includes both theoretical and practical work.
 Upon completion of the program, students will have gained an understanding of how to address the needs of a community using available resources, the basic skills required to engage in capacity building, and the ability to apply theoretical knowledge into practice to benefit communities or local organizations.

-Doing Business in South Africa
+Doing Business in Southern Africa